Azure-Samples/ollama-javascript-playground/README.md

     ```

     That will take a few seconds to load the model.
-4. Once you see ">>>" in the output, you can send a message to that model from the prompt.
+4. Once you see `>>>` in the output, you can send a message to that model from the prompt.

     ```shell
     >>> Write a haiku about hungry hippos
     ```
 5. After several seconds, you should see a response stream in from the model.
+6. Close the model by typing `/bye` and pressing Enter.
+7. Open the file `ollama.ipynb` in the editor and follow the instructions.

 ## Resources